 The travel company Bethel Coach Tours (which owns and operates Museum Bible Tours) was first started in 1988.
 BCT saw an opportunity to assist fellow brothers and sisters to visit the Bethel facilities in New York State, including the world headquarters of Jehovah’s Witnesses in New York City.
 So we gathered information on how we could do it and went to work.
 Our first trip ever to New York City and Bethel was organized for our local congregation in Alamogordo, New Mexico.
 Now BCT arranges for Jehovah’s Witnesses from all over the world to see the Bethel homes (branch offices) in different countries.

-In keeping with BCT's approach of using coaches to transport brothers and sisters across the United States, and in other countries, to see Bethel, BCT uses a coach as its logo.
-To honor BCT's tradition, Museum Bible Tours' logo is an ancient chariot.
+In keeping with BCT’s approach of using coaches to transport brothers and sisters across the United States, and in other countries, to see Bethel, BCT uses a coach as its logo.
+To honor BCT’s tradition, Museum Bible Tours’ logo is an ancient chariot.
 Additionally, you will notice that the banners on the chariot rotate and appear in three different languages.
 The banner in Hebrew is in honor of the fact that part of the Bible was originally written in Hebrew.
-The banner in Greek is in recognition of the fact that other parts of the Bible was originally written in Greek.
+The banner in Greek is in recognition of the fact that other parts of the Bible were originally written in Greek.
 And the Latin banner is in honor of the fact that this language was one of the first languages that the Bible was translated into after its completion.

 What do the banners say in Hebrew, Greek and Latin?
 “Bible Tours.”

-A Brief Summary of the History of Bible tours
+A Brief History of Bible Tours

 In 1912 arrangements were made by the branch office in the United Kingdom to host over 300 convention delegates and to have them all enjoy a special tour of the British Museum.
 These delegates were taken on a two-hour tour and appreciated viewing the museum’s most well-known artifacts.
 Seven tour guides were trained by a brother who worked at the museum.
 These brothers continued to conduct these tours for about four years after the convention.
 Interestingly, the original start times and day of the week (10:00 am and 2:00 pm and Saturday) for the Bible tours still follows this pattern today.

 In 1969 there was a series of six self-guided Bible tours of the British Museum that were made available to the convention delegates who attended the Wembley International Convention in London, England.
-These set of tours were later used as the basis for two of the tours presented by Jack House and later his son Derek.
+These sets of tours were later used as the basis for two of the tours presented by Jack House and later his son Derek.
 They started leading congregation groups on weekend Bethel trips to London and the British Museum.
 At around the same time, the late Emmanuel Zervides of Meander Travel enthusiastically started presenting many more Bible tours, also at the British Museum, every Saturday, and the two groups have worked together for many years.

 Since 2011, Macy Mah and her team in Paris, France began offering a variety of Bible tours at the Louvre Museum and of the city.